Jonathan D’Young Movement

 2022, Pure movement, devising and animal studies to BA Acting Yrs 1 & 2, Arts Ed.

-2021 and ongoing, Lead Movement tutor at The School (formally The Poor School) for the 2 Year Acting Diploma & Short courses.
-Developed and delivered curricula including rhythm, play, fundamentals, imagination, animal studies, and Laban
+2021 and ongoing, Movement tutor at The School (formally The Poor School) for the 2 Year Acting Diploma & Short courses.
+Developed and delivered curricula including rhythm, play, fundamentals, imagination, neutral mask, and Laban

 2021 Greek Tragedy, ensemble and chorus to MA Classical Acting, The Royal Central School of Speech and Drama, in collaboration with Ingrid MacKinnon.
 Developed and delivered a curriculum with a focus on rhythm, dance, antiphone, and mask.